xzcodes/xzcodes.github.io/content/posts/paper_review_swin_transformer.md

 <br><br>
 Authors offer stratagies to solve these challenges:
 * Hierarchical feature maps for convenient utilization of techniques like feature pyramid networks (FPN) or U-Net for dense predictions.
-* Computing self-attention locally within non-overlapping windows with equal number of pathes to achieve linear complexity.
+* Computing self-attention locally within non-overlapping windows with equal number of patches to achieve linear complexity.

 ![fig 1](/media/paper_review_swin_transformer/fig_1.jpg)